Our review score is based on thorough real-world testing and is always held up against comparable models.

 We put the Max G2 through our rigorous 30-point data-driven test process to uncover its real-world performance.

-Tag along as we dive deep into this promising scooter's durability and ride quality.
+Tag along as we dive into this comfort-focused scooter's strengths and weaknesses in today's competitive market.

 Let us get a quick overview of the G2's specifications.